MonnierThomas/mnist_classification/README.md

 # To know more
-Fore more information about the code, open the explanation_code.ipynb on Jupyter Notebook (Anaconda) or Visual Studio Code (Python extension) to understand better the writing of the code.
+Fore more information about the code, open the [notebook](notebook/explanation_code.ipynb) on Jupyter Notebook (Anaconda) or Visual Studio Code (Python extension) to understand better the writing of the code.

 # Special Thanks
 Yann LeCun